nextcloud/collectives/README.md

 * **Well-known [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax**
   for page formatting

+## Usage

+### Custom skeletons for new collectives

+It's possible to customize the skeletons for new collectives by putting files in the app skeleton directory at `data/app_<INSTANCE_ID>/collectives/skeleton`.
+New collectives get the contents of this skeleton directory copied over.

+`README.md` is the landing page that is opened automatically when entering a collective.

+If the skeleton directory doesn't contain a `README.md`, the default landing page from `collectives/skeleton/README.md` will be copied into the collectives directory instead.

 ## Dependencies

 For installation (see below), the following tools need to be available: